H. Rap Brown: 2000 arrest and conviction

+In March of 2025, al-Amin was transferred once again to FMC Butner after family members requested he receive medical help.

 Al-Amin sought retrial through the 11th Circuit Court of Appeals.
 Investigative journalist, Hamzah Raza, has written more about Otis Jackson's confession to the deputy shootings in 2000, and said that this evidence should have been considered by the court.
 It had the potential of exonerating al-Amin.
 However, the 11th Circuit Court of Appeals rejected his appeal on July 31, 2019.

 In April 2020, the U.S. Supreme Court declined to hear an appeal from al-Amin.
 His family and supporters continue to petition for a new trial.